-It has turned out to be the go-to tool for many businesses that want to drive laser targeted traffic back to their site using relevant visuals.
+It has turned out to be the go-to tool for many businesses and bloggers that want to drive laser targeted traffic back to their site using relevant visuals.

 Because it’s different to find a product on Pinterest than on Facebook or Instagram.
 People using Pinterest are pre-conditioned to hit the buy button.

 And they’re not new to buying something that they find interesting either through active search or through their feed.

 Here are a few statistics to help convince you of the power of Pinterest when it comes to generating new business.

 40% of Pinterest Users Have a Household Income of $100,000 USD

 This goes on to show that Pinners have a huge buying power that businesses like yourself can tap into.

 Also, it has been found that 50% of pinners earn $50,000 USD.